< Back

 Lesson 6: Interactive Re-sequencing

-Finally we're going to crossfade between Explore and Combat music versions, and we'll also introduce a Defeated segment to be played when our character is defeated.
+Finally we're going to handle the transition between Explore and Combat!
+Also we'll also introduce a Defeated segment to be played when our character is defeated, so our music will be finally complete for this tutorial.

-1. We'll first copy & paste all the Gameplay sequence back into the Gameplay Old event used by the Explore music.
-We'll start with the Logic Tracks and the 3 first track clips.
+1. First we'll copy & paste all the current Gameplay sequence back into the Gameplay Old event used by the Explore music.
+Select all tracks, including the Logic Tracks, expect the 3 guitar tracks.

 Sample Image